clsid52/clsid52/README.md

 - 👋 Hi, I’m @DanielSequeira
 - 👀 I’m interested in ...
+Payment Gateways - SaaS payment integration
 - 🌱 I’m currently learning ...
-Kubernetes, Docker, Github, AI
+K8S, Docker, Github, Webhook, AI for Business (Automation to reduce payment logistic Ops)
 - 💞️ I’m looking to collaborate on ...
-Opensource Projects
+Visa/Mastercard
 - 📫 How to reach me ...
 Linkedin
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+Did you know that only 8% of the world's currency exists as physical cash.
+The rest exists only on a computer hard drive in electronic bank accounts around the world.

 <!---
 clsid52/clsid52 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.